ophub/luci-app-amlogic/README.md

 ### Amlogic Box Plugin Branch Settings

-- Amlogic Box Plugin Branch Settings: The system defaults to the Lua-based `main` branch, but you can customize it to the `js` (JavaScript) branch or others as needed.
+- Amlogic Box Plugin Branch Settings: The system defaults to the JavaScript `main` branch, but you can customize it to the `lua` (Lua) branch or others as needed.
 This setting directly applies to the `[Only update Amlogic Service]` action under `[Online Download Update]`, where the system will execute the download and update based on your currently selected branch.
-Please note that the main and js branches differ only in their underlying programming languages and are completely identical in overall functionality; for example, the underlying shell scripts invoked for core features like `installing OpenWrt`, `updating the kernel`, and `Snapshot Management` are exactly the same.
+Please note that the main and lua branches differ only in their underlying programming languages and are completely identical in overall functionality; for example, the underlying shell scripts invoked for core features like `installing OpenWrt`, `updating the kernel`, and `Snapshot Management` are exactly the same.

 ### Other options